sperelson/sperelson.github.com/_posts/2013-02-15-a-smartphone-and-what-a-joke-it-was.md

 ---
 layout: post
-title: "A Smartphone And What A Joke It Was"
+title: "Used A Smartphone And What A Joke It Was"
-description: "Smartphone are not very smart phones"
+description: "Smartphones are not very smart phones"
 category:
 tags: [phones, smartphones, mobile]
 ---